-All the parameters of the mixing desk, Smart Controls, and any plug-ins you use are integrated into a comprehensive automation system which allows for complex, total-recall mixes.
+All the parameters of the mixing desk, Smart Controls and any plug-ins you use are integrated into a comprehensive automation system that allows for complex, total-recall mixes.
 Automation can be written to either a track or individual regions to accommodate the needs of a variety of workflow scenarios.

 Emulates the sound and response of a professional-level analog, hardware compressor.
 Choose between seven models inspired by a selection of the most popular hardware compressors ever.

-You can analyze and store the frequency spectrum of an audio file as a template.
+You can analyse and store the frequency spectrum of an audio file as a template.
 Then apply the template to another audio signal so that it matches the spectrum of the original file.

 Improves speech recordings made with your computer’s internal microphone, if applicable.
-It combines denoising, advanced microphone frequency remodeling, and multi-band compression.
+It combines de-noising, advanced microphone frequency remodelling and multi-band compression.

 Generates frequencies below those of the original signal, resulting in artificial bass content.